 University of Leicester Botanic Garden and Attenborough Arboretum is a very popular place to visit if you are in the local area.
 The gardens are magnificent for all ages, they hold daily talks to the public, support local school and college trips as well as hold adult learning classes and workshops such as floristry workshops.
 Those looking for a new home in Market Harborough and the surrounding areas take into account the beautiful gardens within the local area and community feel.

-For those who would like to see free-roaming Deer then Bradgate Park is the place for you!
+For those who would like to see free-roaming deer, Bradgate Park is the place for you!
 There are also several wheelchair and pushchair accessible routes around the park as well as a tea room with delicious cakes and hot drinks.
-With 830 acres of land within the park and views across the town, you may even be able to spot your own homes in Market Harborough.
+With 830 acres of land within the park and views across the town, you may even be able to spot your own home in Market Harborough.

 There are often aspects of parks and wooded areas that may mean they are harder to access for some individuals.
 Knighton Park has a wonderful sensory garden aimed at their disabled visitors allowing them to enjoy the smells, feel and look of various flowers and plant life.
 There are also several football pitches and sports fields around the park which all have wheelchair access.